 First, from the descriptives in Table 9, we observe that those unaware of an energy community in their local region generally score lower on all measures, compared to those aware of an energy community.
 Specifically, those aware of an energy community score higher on individual energy citizenship and perceived collective energy citizenship of their local region.
 Although those aware and those unaware of an energy community do not differ in their biospheric values, those aware of an energy community do feel more efficacious to join and to foster a just and sustainable energy transition, and identify more with their local region, than those unaware of an energy community.
 Furthermore, those aware engage more in both private and civic energy-related behaviours.
-Yet, while those aware of an energy community of the energy community (injunctive norm), they perceive less participation of the local community in the energy community (descriptive norm).
+Yet, while those aware of an energy community, compared to those unaware, perceive stronger approval from their local community of the energy community (injunctive norm), they perceive less participation of the local community in the energy community (descriptive norm).